bioboot/bggn213_W22/schedule.md

 **Homework**:
-- There is no specific homework for today's class beyond getting git setup on your computer and getting your class content to date on GitHub. **For bonus points post a link to your GitHub account homepage on Piazza**.
+- There is no specific homework "Questions" for today's class beyond getting git setup on your computer and getting your class content to date on GitHub. **For bonus points post a link to your GitHub account homepage (i.e. the complete URL) on GradeScope** (Under assignment *07.
+Class 7 (GitHub Repo)*.
 - Complete the DataCamp [Intermediate R](https://app.datacamp.com/learn/courses/intermediate-r){:.no-push-state}{:target="_blank"} course.
 - Please note that your **project: Pt 1.
 Q1-Q4 is due today\!**